Stability versions of Erd\H{o}s-Ko-Rado type theorems, via isoperimetry: The main `biased' stability theorem

 \begin{proposition} For any $\eta \in (0,1)$, there exists $C=C(\eta)>0$ such that the following holds.
 Let $\zeta \in (0,1)$, let $\zeta p_{0} \leq p \leq p_{0} \leq 1-\eta$, let $t \in \mathbb{N}$, and let $0 < \epsilon \leq 1$.
 Let $\F \subset \p([n])$ be an increasing family such that $\mu_{p_{0}}\left(\mathcal{F}\right)\le p_{0}^{t}$ and $\mu_{p}\left(\mathcal{F}\right)\ge p^{t} (1-\epsilon'),$ where $\epsilon':=\frac{C\epsilon\left(p_0-p\right)}{\ln\left(\frac{1}{\zeta p_0}\right)t}$.

 Then there exists $B \in [n]^{(t)}$ such that $\mu_{p}\left(\mathcal{F}\setminus\mathcal{S}_{B}\right)\le\epsilon p^{t-1}\left(1-p\right)$. \end{proposition}

-\begin{proof} The proof of the proposition proceeds in three steps.
+\begin{proof} The proof of the proposition has three steps.
 First, we use Russo's lemma (i.e., Lemma~\ref{Lemma:Russo1}) to show that for some $p'\in (p_{0},p)$, the total influence $I_{p'}\left(\mathcal{F}\right)$ is very close to the total influence of a $t$-umvirate.
-Then, we use the stability version of the isoperimetric inequality (i.e., Theorem~\ref{thm:0.99}) to deduce that there exists $B \in [n]^{(t)}$ such that $\mu_{p'}\left(\mathcal{F}\setminus\mathcal{S}_{B}\right)$ is small.
+Then, we use our stability version of the biased edge-isoperimetric inequality on the hypercube (Theorem~\ref{thm:0.99}) to deduce that there exists $B \in [n]^{(t)}$ such that $\mu_{p'}\left(\mathcal{F}\setminus\mathcal{S}_{B}\right)$ is small.
 Finally, we use Lemma~\ref{lem:bootstrapping-General} to complete the proof.